sendwithus/competencies/Competencies/Competency-Working-Remotely.md

 * On slack, you make use of status channels and always ensure your team knows where you're at and whether you're available.

-* You make use of slack statuses to communicate when you're away
+* Slack statuses: You make use of slack statuses to communicate when you're around or away, and you know to post in #swubie-status if you want to let the most folks know about your status

+* Make sure that Asana is your source of truth for any important notes (or that documents are linked to asana whenever possible)

 * Ask your manager about working remotely more frequently